-Much of this episode is focused Wockam’s political maneuvering that sets everything in motion for the finale.
+Much of this episode is focused Wokkam’s political maneuvering that sets everything in motion for the finale.
 He reveals that the Gilgamesh and Balarant are already secretly negotiating to end the war, but he wants to go out on a bang and capture a very big prize before that happens.
 Monad is basically a planetary fortress, and it kind of reminds me of Iserlohn from Legend of the Galactic Heroes.
-Wockam is certainly willing to go to many lengths to push through the agenda, and it’s obvious he assassinated Noidod.
-We also see Wockam trying to rub his success in Pailsen’s face, and that clearly bothers Pailsen.
+Wokkam is certainly willing to go to many lengths to push through the agenda, and it’s obvious he assassinated Noidot.
+We also see Wokkam trying to rub his success in Pailsen’s face, and that clearly bothers Pailsen.
 The members of the Barkoff squad finally get to meet the man who’s been pulling their strings, but they obviously don’t get much in the way of answers.
-However, we do learn that Zaki is an artificial abnormal survivor created by Pailsen, so I wonder if he’s some kind of precursor to the Perfect Soldiers seen in the TV series.
+However, we do learn that Zaki is an artificial supreme survivor created by Pailsen, so I wonder if he’s some kind of precursor to the Perfect Soldiers seen in the TV series.
 It’s rather amusing to see everyone enjoying the luxuries they don’t get as common soldiers, but the respite is too short and by the end of the episode, they’re locked in for the final battle.